os-js/manual.os-js.org/src/v3/tutorial/application/README.md

   // Lock down to users with given groups
   "groups": [],

+  // User needs to belong to all groups defined (default) "strictGroups": true,

   // A map of localized titles
   "title": {
     "en_EN": "My Application"